shamanengine/shamanengine.github.io/venv.md

 - created a project in my cozy PyCharm IDE on a laptop
 - made it run on Raspberry Pi

-But the routine is the same for all other cases.
+The routine is the same for all other cases.

 ## Device 1:
 During the creation of the project in PyCharm you can set up a virtual env through GUI or add it in the Project settings menu.
 If you are using something less user-friendly, e.x. text editors (or maybe even Vim and you know how to exit it) you can create a virtual environment on your own from scratch: